 Nowadays, i’m focused on balance.
 To continue the metaphor, i’d like to walk in the sunshine with the living, and not be afraid of seeing my own shadow.

-I bring this up because i’ve been thinking a lot about who i wanted to be when i was a child, and who i am today.
+I bring this up because i’ve been thinking about who i wanted to be when i was a child, and who i am today.
 Very different indeed.
 I thought i wanted to be famous.
 An actress, a singer, a jet-setting bon vivant.
 Someone admired and respected and sought after.
 Beautiful and elegant, witty and urbane.

 Heh.
 It makes perfect sense.
 I was made for such a world.
 I survived much of my childhood by escaping into make-believe.
 I lost myself in music, in books, in television programs.
-My therapist has said that people like me are superheroes and my mutant power is imagination.
+My therapist has said people like me are superheroes and my mutant power is imagination.
 I created another life to slip into whenever things were particularly unbearable, and i played various characters depending on the set.

 The ease with which i did it lent itself well to school drama productions, church plays, and choirs.
 I never got nervous, only excited.
 Zero stage fright.
 Everyone was always impressed, and i loved the attention.
 Unfortunately, as i got older i kept getting bigger, and not just up, but out.
 And fat girls didn’t get picked for the lead.
 Eventually i became too tired and too broken to fight.
 I still played many roles, but no longer on a stage.

-Today i’m grateful that my dreams didn’t come true.
+Today i’m grateful my dreams didn’t come true.
 Not in a philosophical, “no regrets” kind of way, more like, “Phew, dodged that bullet!”

 I guess what i mean is it takes an incredible effort to shift my existence from the relentless pull towards opposite extremes.
 To reverse it in fact; to seek the middle, but not quite the middle.
 Balance.
 Sometimes that’s way over to one side, and sometimes it’s the other.
 Perpetually making minor adjustments to thoughts and behaviours in order to be healthier, more functional, and hopefully happier in my connections with other humans.